 Keppel met with Bundy without his attorneys present.
 Keppel’s public take on this interview is nothing like what happened — it was creatively edited to adhere to a public image Keppel wanted to project.
 If Foster was no longer a suspect in 1984 then why was Keppel, at his own discretion and at his own prompting, sharing details about him to a serial killer?
 Bundy did not ask about Foster and did not seem to want to talk about him but Keppel kept prodding him.
 Keppel was there as part of the Green River Task Force so was representing that group.
 Their statement in the documentary about Foster is false.
 Bundy wasn’t asking Keppel about Foster at all in the tapes except to respond to Keppel’s probes about Foster and there is no possible reason for Keppel to bring up an innocent man to a serial killer in a good investigative meeting – it was the opposite with Keppel providing many details of the investigation that had focused on Foster and doing so with a great amount of focus on Foster as a suspect.
 Bundy kept trying to redirect Keppel away from Foster on that 1984 tape.
 Keppel also discussed people other than Foster with Bundy in a manner that was derogatory to some of those people.
 He talked to Bundy more like an insider than a suspect in a series of homicides.
 Has anyone in the King County law enforcement community ever actually reviewed the original unaltered files and tapes?
 I really wonder as it seems to me that they will court media on cases even when they may know behind the scenes that some of what has been put forward publicly is simply not true.
 It doesn’t say much about the ethics there.

 Foster wanted to sue WA State for defamation and harassment per articles but was essentially powerless – he didn’t have connections and he didn’t have money.
 Ann Rule even mentioned him in her book on the Green River killings.
 Keppel and Rule did the same thing to me and from what I was told also went so far as to spread word for attorneys not to help me.
 It’s bullying.
 Instead of just referring to Foster as a person of interest in this documentary and leaving it at that the King County detectives in the documentary have to drag him through it again more than was necessary.
 Rule and Keppel worked together through the years in media.
 King county detectives could have glossed over him in the documentary [or not even mentioned him] and just said we had a person of interest but that didn’t pan out.
 Instead they mentioned him by name in a public program at some length.
 I have a real problem with these ancillary “victims” of investigations who get dragged into the public arena through detectives exploring a case and even suspects through media.
 I was a victim of such behavior as a survivor of the Bundy rampage and I was powerless to defend myself.
 At the time I didn’t have the records, and when I finally did get the records, no one would even review them or listen to me in law enforcement.
 Other investigators and states don’t seem to do this as much as WA State and other media programs handle it with more finesse and don’t belittle such people.
 WA State actions seem punitive to me.
 Having lived through behind the scenes bashing of me as a victim I don’t respect King County law enforcement in general.
 I don’t respect the way they handled my complaints for years nor their treatment of me especially given that the actual facts of the case, the actual documents, support me more than those documents ever supported the public story put out by Keppel.
 The treatment of the Bundy cases over the years for personal profit by Keppel when his statements are outright lies when compared to actual evidence and to have those actions supported and endorsed by the law enforcement community of King County to me is a terrible offense against the standards of the justice system.
-I guess they figure that if they stay silent and just let time trample over it, they are okay but the truth is there is more than my experiences at stake: that evidence could have represented victims and probably did represent unknown victims, who never got recognized as the evidence was tampered with, altered and destroyed.
+I guess they figure that if they stay silent and just let time trample over it, they are okay but the truth is there and there is more than my experiences at stake: that evidence could have represented victims and probably did represent unknown victims, who never got recognized as the evidence was tampered with, altered and destroyed.
 Shame on them.

 The two cases Keppel was involved in that are serial have major problems in policy and procedure and these are constantly put out to media and repackaged over the years in multiple forms.
 Victim bashing and blaming others for stalled investigations seems to be a part of the culture around these cases.
 It doesn’t matter whether they liked Foster personally or didn’t.
 It doesn’t matter if they thought he was a suspect at one point.
 Their job isn’t to publicly humiliate or focus on the guy when time proved he was innocent.
 He wasn’t the killer.
 I think the public understands that people are looked at as possible suspects and then get exonerated as evidence is worked and investigations move on.
 It isn’t necessary to drag some of these people into media for the sole purpose of dramatization.
 And again….if he wasn’t a suspect after 1982 then why was Keppel grilling Bundy about the guy in 1984 – two years later?
 Why did King County make a statement that they stopped looking at him when it was obvious by the 1984 tape that Keppel who was still heading up that investigation was still very much looking at him?
 And why weren’t Bundy’s attorneys present for all this questioning about Foster in 1984.
 Isn’t that a violation of Foster’s rights to privacy?
 I know in my case both Rule and Keppel and Michaud for that matter [in Maximum Drama] defamed me without mentioning me by name but provided enough details that people I knew who watched the program knew it was me they were referring to.
 It was intentional, emotionally devastating and destructive to me as a victim who survived because I had absolutely no way without an investigation [which I’ve been repeatedly denied] to defend myself or fight back against the lies.
 The only so called “investigation” King County ever did for me [so they say] was to bury my case in Georgann Hawkins case which I can’t access and don’t have a right to and which can restrict it only to a few days when my case with Bundy spanned 4 years.
 King County has a major issue in corruption and the leadership in WA does absolutely nothing about it all the way up to the AG Office there.
 Their treatment of me over the years has been tantamount to the emotional abuse of a surviving victim and victim intimidation by tactics meant to suppress me and threaten me [we’ll refute you if you ever come out to media].
 All that without any investigation of my claims and backing Keppel and his stories which are not founded in case facts.